greenelab/meta-review/manuscript.md

 In addition, manuscripts can be templated, so that numerical values or tables get inserted directly from the repository that created them.
 An [example repository](https://github.com/greenelab/manubot-rootstock) demonstrates Manubot's features and serves as a template for users to write their own manuscript with Manubot.

-### Contribution workflow

-There are many existing collaborative writing platforms ranging from rich text editors, which support Microsoft Word documents or similar formats, to LaTeX-based systems for  technical writing [@AylLD9F8] such as [Overleaf](https://www.overleaf.com/) and [Authorea](https://www.authorea.com/).
-These platforms ideally offer version control, multiple permission levels, or other functionality to support multi-author document editing.
-Although they work well for editing, they lack sufficient features for managing a collaborative manuscript and attributing precise credit, which are important for open writing.

-We adopted standard software development strategies in order to enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
-The GitHub platform provided support for organizing and editing the manuscript.
-We used GitHub _issues_ for organization, opening a new issue for each paper under consideration.
-Within the issue, contributors summarized the research, discussed it (sometimes with the original authors), and assessed its relevance to the review.
-Issues also served as an open to-do list and a forum for debating the main message, themes, and topics of the review.

-GitHub and the underlying git version control system [@PlcxShQU; @kEX5dgzK] also structured the writing process.
-The official version of the manuscript is _forked_ by individual contributors.
-A contributor then adds and revises files, grouping these changes into _commits_.
-When the changes are ready to be reviewed, the series of commits are submitted as a _pull request_ through GitHub, which notifies other authors of the pending changes.
-GitHub's review interface allows anyone to comment on the changes, globally or at specific lines, asking questions or requesting modifications as depicted in [@opQBBK06].
-Conversations during review can reference other pull requests, issues, or authors, linking the relevant people and content.
-Reviewing batches of revisions that focus on a single theme is more efficient than independently discussing isolated comments and edits, and it helps maintain consistent content and tone across different authors and reviewers.
-Once all requested modifications are made, the manuscript maintainers, a subset of authors with elevated GitHub permissions, formally approve the pull request and merge the changes into the official version.
-`TODO: need a figure with a flowchart showing this process` The entire process can be orchestrated through GitHub with a web browser if a contributor does not want to use a git client on their own computer.

-We found that this workflow was an effective compromise between fully unrestricted editing and a more heavily-structured approach that limits the authors or the sections they can edit.
-In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work and helps prevent ghostwriting [@RK9sIADd].
-Figure @fig:contrib and the GitHub [contributors page](https://github.com/greenelab/deep-review/graphs/contributors) summarize all edits and commits from each author, providing aggregated information that is not available on other collaborative writing platforms.
-Because our writing process, like others backed by the open git version control system (including Overleaf and Authorea), tracks the complete commit history, it also enables detailed retrospective contribution analysis.
-`TODO: confirm Overleaf and Authorea provide this type of git integration versus something more coarse`

-![
-**Deep Review contributions by author over time.**
-The total words added to the Deep Review by each author is plotted over time (final values in parentheses).
-These statistics were extracted from git commit diffs of the manuscript's markdown source.
-This figure reveals the composition of written contributions to the manuscript at every point in its history.
-](images/deep-review-contribution-ridge.svg){#fig:contrib width="100%"}

 ### Authorship